top of page

 This is why supporting regulation is not only about teaching strategies.

-It’s about creating environments that allow the nervous system to feel safe enough to learn, engage and connect.
+It's also about creating environments that help children feel safe enough to learn, engage and connect.

 bottom of page